lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

 based on the atom map **M-M.rxnmap**.
 Implementation details about each reaction, such as the reaction distance cutoffs and the frequency with which to search for reaction sties, are also specified in this command.

+.. admonition:: Note
+    :class: non-title-info

+    The ``fix nve/limit`` command Newton's equations of motion while limiting the maximum displacement of atoms per timestep.
+This is useful for preventing atoms from moving too far due to large forces.

 .. figure:: figures/REACT-composite-dm.png
     :class: only-dark